AsadAli1512/Langgraph-AI-Agent/General-README.md

 ##### UUID 4 Generator: https://www.uuidgenerator.net/version4  (For random UUID ID)
 ##### Enable Google authentication in your Supabase project.
 ##### Create .env.local in frontend and .env at backend using .env.example as reference.

+## Special thanks to **Hammad Afzal Qureshi** for his valuable help and support during this project.